aartikov/Alligator/README.md

 ```

 ## Components to know
-[AndroidNavigator](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/AndroidNavigator.html) - the main library object.
+[AndroidNavigator](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/AndroidNavigator.html) - the main library object.
 It implements `Navigator` and `NavigationContextBinder` interfaces and uses a command queue internally to execute navigation commands.

-[Navigator](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/Navigator.html) - has navigation methods such as `goForward`, `goBack`, `replace` and so on.
+[Navigator](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/Navigator.html) - has navigation methods such as `goForward`, `goBack`, `replace` and so on.
 It does not depend on Android SDK, so code that uses it can be tested easily. `Navigator` operates with `Screen`s.

-[Screen](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/Screen.html) - a logical representation of an application screen.
+[Screen](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/Screen.html) - a logical representation of an application screen.
 It is used to indicate a screen type and pass screen arguments.

-[NavigationContextBinder](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/NavigationContextBinder.html) - binds and unbinds `NavigationContext` to `AndroidNavigator`.
+[NavigationContextBinder](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/NavigationContextBinder.html) - binds and unbinds `NavigationContext` to `AndroidNavigator`.

-[NavigationContext](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/NavigationContext.html) -  is used to configure `AndroidNavigator`.
+[NavigationContext](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/NavigationContext.html) -  is used to configure `AndroidNavigator`.
 It contains a reference to the current activity and all the other things needed for command execution.

-[Command](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/Command.html) - a command executed by `AndroidNavigator`.
+[Command](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/commands/Command.html) - a command executed by `AndroidNavigator`.
 The library has a bunch of implemented commands corresponding to navigation methods.
 You don’t need to create a command manually, `AndroidNavigator` creates it when a navigation method is called.

-[NavigationFactory](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/NavigationFactory.html) - converts `Screen`s to theirs Android representation (intents, fragments, dialog fragments) and vice versa.
-There is ready to use implementation of `NavigationFactory` - [RegistryNavigationFactory](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/navigationfactories/RegistryNavigationFactory.html).
+[NavigationFactory](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/navigationfactories/NavigationFactory.html) - associates `Screen`s with theirs Android implementation.
+Alligator generates a navigation factory for you with annotation processor, but you can extend it if needed.

-[ScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/ScreenSwitcher.html) - an object for switching between several screens without theirs recreation.
-There are ready to use implementations of `ScreenSwitcher` - [FragmentScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/screenswitchers/FragmentScreenSwitcher.html).
+[ScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/screenswitchers/ScreenSwitcher.html) - an object for switching between several screens without theirs recreation.
+There are ready to use implementations of `ScreenSwitcher` - [FragmentScreenSwitcher](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/screenswitchers/FragmentScreenSwitcher.html).

-[TransitionAnimation](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/TransitionAnimation.html), [TransitionAnimationProvider](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/TransitionAnimationProvider.html), [DialogAnimation](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/DialogAnimation.html), [DialogAnimationProvider](https://jitpack.io/com/github/aartikov/Alligator/2.0.0/javadoc/me/aartikov/alligator/DialogAnimationProvider.html)  - are used to configure animations.
+[TransitionAnimation](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/animations/TransitionAnimation.html), [TransitionAnimationProvider](https://jitpack.io/com/github/aartikov/Alligator/alligator/2.0.0/javadoc/me/aartikov/alligator/animations/providers/TransitionAnimationProvider.html) - are used to configure animations.

 ## Quick start
 ### 1. Declare screens
+Screens with arguments should be `Serializable` or `Parcelable`.

 ```java
 // Screen without arguments